streamreasoning/RSP-QL/Semantics.md

 > Example of timestamped graph needed here

-### Stream
+### RDF Stream
-A *stream* `S` consists of a sequence of timestamped graphs whose elements sharing the same predicate are ordered by the partial order associated with this predicate on the timestamps.
+A *RDF stream* `S` consists of a sequence of timestamped graphs whose elements sharing the same predicate are ordered by the partial order associated with this predicate on the timestamps.

+**Order:** The partial order must respect the natural order of time.
+In particular, if every time instant within the closure of temporal entity `X` is earlier than every time instant within the closure of temporal entity `Y`, then `X <= Y` (where closure of a time instant `t` is defined as the degenerate interval `[t, t]`, and closure of an interval is defined in the usual way)

+Furthermore, the usual mathematical requirements of a partial order apply:

+- a) Reflexivity `X <= X`
+- b) Antisymmetry `X <= Y` and `Y <= X` implies `X = Y`
+- c) Transitivity `X <= Y` and `Y <= Z` implies `X <= Z2`.

+On the following we may refer to RDF stream simply as stream.

 #### Example:
 A stream produces data that indicates where a person is at a given time.
 The `p` predicate used in this example is the PROV ``prov:generatedAtTime`.
 In this example the named graphs (`:g1`,`:g2`, etc.) contain the streaming data contents (for brevity the contents are represented by the dots `...`).
-The format in the example does not imply any specific serialization or formatting, it simply shows the data structured according to the RDF stream model.
+The format in the example follows [TriG](http://www.w3.org/TR/trig/), although does not imply any specific serialization or formatting, it simply shows the data structured according to the RDF stream model.
+Prefixes (e.g. `prov:`) are used for readability.

 ```
 :g1 {...}{:g1,prov:generatedAtTime,t1}